The D20 Beat: Baldur’s Gate III hints at the next gen of old-school RPGs

 Remember: This is Early Access

 Larian is launching Baldur’s Gate III similar to how it did with the Divinity: Original Sin games: Putting out parts of the first act, about 20 hours of gameplay.
-The idea here is for players to provide ample feedback on how its systems works, what things break, and so on.
+The idea here is for players to provide ample feedback on how its system works, what things break, and so on.
 Larian also encourages players to make multiple runs, trying out new characters, party builds, and approaches to dialogue options and quests.

 So don’t expect a polished nor finished product.
 We’re not going to learn all the mysteries about the mind flayers and The Absolute.
 And we won’t know what role Bhaal, the god that figures most prominently into this series’ history, plays.